Azure-Samples/ms-identity-docs-code-dotnet/xplat-maui/README.md

 This app uses the .NET MAUI Multi-platform App UI to provide a cross-platform experience in which the Microsoft Identity Client library is used to sign the user in and out of the application.

-When a signed-out user clicks the sign in button, the app offers a native Azure AD sign in experience.
+When a signed-out user clicks the sign in button, the app offers a native Microsoft Entra sign-in experience.
 After signing in, and if they've not previously done so, the user is asked to consent to the app's request for permission to access their data.

 While signing in, a new token is acquired and passed in an Authorization header as Bearer for a subsequent call to Microsoft Graph.
 When a signed-out user the account is removed from the client cleaning up the user's retrieved information.